 Do you see how the question mark makes all the difference?
 And even if we didn’t have them, the statements would still retain their meaning without any change in word order.

-Rewrite the sentences in the correct order according to the Portuguese sentence structure we have just studied:
+Rewrite the sentences in the correct Portuguese word order we have just studied:

 1) menino – O – está cansado